graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-Example: A variable of a nullable type cannot be provided to a non-null argument.
+A variable of a nullable type cannot be provided to a non-null argument:

 ```graphql example
 query withNullableVariable($var: String) {